Dre Campbell Farm

 One common question the gardening community asks is, “Will baking soda kill aphids?”
 The answer is yes.

-Mix one tablespoon of baking soda, one teaspoon of dish soap, and two tablespoons of vegetable oil with a gallon of water.
+Mix 1 tablespoon of baking soda, 1 teaspoon of dish soap, and 2 tablespoons of vegetable oil with 1 gallon of water.

 Transfer the solution to a spray bottle.
-Shake well and use it to spray aphids on your plants.
+Shake well, then spray the aphids you see on your plants.

 11. Encourage Birds to Come Around